telefonicaid/fiware-orion/ci/README.md

 a functionality that requires a new library or base system you need to do *first* a PR adding such library or base system to `ci/rpm7/build-dep.sh` and/or `Dockerfile`.
-Once that PR gets merged into master and `fiware/orion-ci:rpm7` gets rebuild (checking progress in Dockerhub at: https://hub.docker.com/r/fiware/orion-ci/builds) your PR branch with the new functionality is ready to be tested with travis.
+Once that PR gets merged into master and `fiware/orion-ci:rpm7` gets rebuild (checking progress in Dockerhub at: https://hub.docker.com/r/fiware/orion-ci/builds) your PR branch with the new functionality is ready to be tested with GitHub Actions.

 The GitHub Actions checks are divided into stages, which are described in "Supported tests" section.